Liam-Zain/Cali-Water-Project-2023/README.md

 ![Dashboard Overview](./Images/California_Water_Quality_2023_Dashboard.png)

 ## Key Insights
-- Turbidity of stream water is the most problematic aspect of stream water to be addressed with a 68% exceedance rate across the whole state and 55% of non-conformities being critical.
+- Turbidity is the most problematic aspect of stream water to be addressed with a 68% exceedance rate across the whole state and 55% of non-conformities being critical.
 The most turbid water seems to be situated in the Del Norte County.
 - Fluoride, Selenium and Uranium levels across the state for the year were fully compliant with EPA limts.
 - There are extremely high levels of mercury in the stream water in the Lake County with 100% of all mercury non-conformities hailing from that region.
 85% of all recorded non-conformities of mercury were critical with mostly all values having exorbitantly high severity ratios.
 - Arsenic, Copper and Nitrates all had relatively low exceedance rates (9% for Arsenic, 2% for Copper and 2% for Nitrates).
 Arsenic is still a highly toxic contaminant and it along with lead and mercury (20% and 17.5% respectively) should still be monitored and acted on to minimize non-conformances.